 Thus the Scriptures report him saying, “…I am God, and there is none like me, Declaring the end from the beginning, and from ancient times the things that are not yet done, saying, My counsel shall stand, and I will do all my pleasure.”

-GOD-THE-SON is the creative body of God.
-He actualizes Universe.
-He is “the Lamb as it had been slain,” who is worthy to take the book out of the Father’s right hand, open the book, and implement the Decrees of God.
+He is “the Lamb as it had been slain,” who is worthy to take the book out of God-the-Father’s right hand, open the book, and implement the Decrees of God.

 He is the divine BUILDER who constructs Universe according to the Father’s plans.